ALC8024 : Language Awareness

 Assessment Rationale And Relationship

-Language awareness is a subject which requires both theoretical knowledge and practical analytical skills, which is the rationale for having two assignments.
-The first assignment is based on theory, and students will be required to refer to the literature.
-The second assignment is more practical, and requires an advanced understanding of the theory in order for students to justify their analysis.
-Students will have an opportunity to prepare for the first assessment through their background (required) reading and for the second assessment through guided study and by completing short written homework exercises (non-assessed) throughout the module.
+Language awareness is a subject which requires both theoretical knowledge and practical analytical skills, which is the rationale for having two parts to the assignment.
+Part A is based on theory, and students will be required to refer to the literature.
+Part B is the practical application of their knowledge from part A. It requires an advanced understanding of the theory in order for students to justify their analysis.
+Students will have an opportunity to prepare for the assessment through their background (required) reading and through guided study and by completing short written homework exercises (non-assessed) throughout the module.
+Two of the nine seminars provide exercises explicitly linked to the assignment.

 Reading Lists